 Myth two: Thomas Jefferson signed the Constitution

 Thomas Jefferson didn’t sign the Constitution.
-This is the most-popular myth at the National Constitution Center, especially when guests enter our hall of statutes of the Constitution’s signers – and ask where the Jefferson statue is.
+This is the most popular myth at the National Constitution Center, especially when visitors enter our Signers' Hall, comprised of statues of the Constitution’s different signers—and ask where the Jefferson statue is.
 In 1787, Jefferson was in Paris as the United States’ envoy, and he missed the Constitutional Convention in Philadelphia.

 Myth three: John Adams also signed the Constitution